m4rr/m4rr_ru_static/content/mauth-privacy.ru.md

 Application or Marat doesn't collect or store private data or user actions.

-If Marat will change this Privacy Policy, he will notify you about it by publishing new version of document at this link.
+If Marat change this Privacy Policy, he will notify you about it by publishing new version of document at this link.